Published Nov 03, 2022

 Choosing a Story

-Once a script and director are locked in, Film faculty “hire” other classmates for key roles like Director of Photography, Production Designer, and Art Director.
+Once a script and director are locked in, faculty members “hire” other classmates for key roles like Director of Photography, Production Designer, and Art Director.
 The remaining students are each given a role on teams like Production (Script Supervisor, Production Assistant), Camera (Camera Operator, VTR Operator), Grip (Best Boy Grip, Dolly Grip), Lighting (Gaffer, Electric), Sound (Sound Mixer, Boom Operator), Makeup and Hair, Wardrobe, Art Department (Art Production Assistant, Weapons Wrangler), Set Decoration, and Post-Production.

 Preparing with Labs